WHAT IS A CAVITATION?

-CAVITATION - Cavitation is a phenomenon in which the static pressure of the liquid reduces to below the liquid's vapour pressure, leading to the formation of small vapor-filled cavities in the liquid.
-When subjected to higher pressure, these cavities, called "bubbles" or "voids", collapse and can generate shock waves that may damage machinery.
-These shock waves are strong when they are very close to the imploded bubble, but rapidly weaken as they propagate away from the implosion.
+CAVITATION - Cavitation is a phenomenon in which the static pressure of the liquid reduces to below the liquid's vapor pressure, leading to the formation of small vapor-filled cavities in the liquid.
+When subjected to higher pressure, these cavities, called "bubbles" or "voids", collapse and can generate shock waves that may damage pump wet parts.

 WHY CAVITATION HAPPENS IN THE PUMP

 Cavitation, illustrated in figure, is a phenomenon that occurs when vapor bubbles form and move along the vane of an impeller.
 (What causes the vapor bubbles to form in the first place is discussed shortly.)
 As these vapor bubbles move along the impeller vane, the pressure around the bubbles begins to increase.